ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 - Under "monitor" you can create a Heap Dump.
 This is a file with information about all the objects that were loaded at the time.
 You might find this useful or not depending on your problem.

 - Don't bother trying to "compute retained sizes": The IBEX program is too large and will cause the profiler itself to crash with an `OutOfMemoryException`.

+## Diagnosis 2

+- Once you have a few candidate objects from above which you think are suspicious, use the eclipse debugger to inspect them at runtime.
+If you find that they're very big / contain a lot of items, then your problem has been located.
+If not, then rinse and repeat Diagnosis 1.

+## Fixing

+Once you've diagnosed *where* the memory leak is, you need to fix it.
+This may not be obvious at first!
+There's not really any generic help that can be given here.

+## Notes

+- The java garbage collector is responsible for cleaning up dereferenced objects.
+If your objects aren't being freed when you click the `Perform GC` button in java visual VM, then you still have references to them somewhere.

+- Some things need to be closed before/on garbage collection, for example sockets.
+Java's `finalize()` method is called just before the object is GC'd, and can be used to close anything that needs closing.

+- Good luck :)